 Mask selection will be dependent on the risk assessment (see Table 2).
-It is currently recommended that all FFP2/FFP3 masks should be Fit tested to ensure maximal protection.
+It is currently a requirement that all FFP2/FFP3 respirators should be Fit tested to ensure maximal protection.
+FFP2 / FFP3 respirators work by filtering the aerosol particles and to do this effectively they must have a close fit to the face around the mouth and nose.

 Concerns have been raised about the availability of testing, the validity of the qualitative test and the decision of some countries to omit the need for testing.
 We would currently recommend testing and would emphasise the importance of checking on each occasion the mask is worn.

-It is important to carry out a personalised risk assessment of all team members to ensure anyone that may be vulnerable to COVID-19 due to age, sex, ethnicity, pregnancy or co-morbidities has adequate protection.
 Counterfeit PPE has been reported and it is important to ensure that all equipment and materials used conform to BS, EN and ISO standards.
 It is recommended that all PPE is purchased through reputable suppliers to minimise the risk of counterfeit materials being used, leading to compromised safety.

-FFP3 masks can provide some marginal benefit in terms of protection compared to an FFP2 mask.
+FFP3 respirators can provide some marginal benefit in terms of protection compared to an FFP2 respirator.
 It may be worth considering the use of a higher-grade respirator (FFP3) if a risk assessment indicates that this would be worthwhile.
 Any benefit in protection may be offset by issues of operator comfort which can directly impact on compliance and safety.
-In most instances, an FFP2 mask would seem to provide adequate protection for high AGE risk.
+In most instances, an FFP2 mask would seem to provide adequate protection for higher AGE risk.
 Whichever mask is worn, it must be appropriately Fit tested, and it should be stressed that mitigating measures, such as rubber dam usage, high volume suction and four handed dentistry are all key factors in reducing exposure to aerosol.

 DHCWs who are unable to wear a FFP2/FFP3 mask either due to a failure of Fit testing or as a result of having a beard have the option of wearing a Powered Air Purifying Respirator (PAPR) hood.
-A PAPR hood functions at the level of an FFP3 mask but is reusable and does not require Fit testing.
-One of the limitations of the PAPR is that expired air is not filtered, like non-valved FFP2/FFP3 masks which allow filter exhaled air through the body of the mask.
-In contrast, valved masks allow the passage of unfiltered exhaled air through a port on the front of the mask.
-The use of a simple FRSM mask over a valved FFP2/FFP3, in addition to the visor, may offer additional protection following a risk assessment, but is not recommended as standard practice.
+A PAPR hood functions at the level of an FFP3 respirator but is reusable and does not require Fit testing.
+One of the limitations of the PAPR is that expired air is not filtered, like non-valved FFP2/FFP3 respirators which allow filter exhaled air through the body of the mask.
+In contrast, valved respirators allow the passage of unfiltered exhaled air through a port on the front of the mask.
+The use of a simple FRSM mask over a valved FFP2/FFP3, in addition to the visor, may offer additional protection, but is not recommended as standard practice.

 Table 2: Descriptor of key PPE usage in relation to alert levels and AGE risks

 It is assumed that gloves will be worn for all procedures in the normal manner.

 ASPIRATIONAL BASIC CONDITIONAL

-High alert Not applicable FFP2/FFP3/PAPR FFP2/FFP3
+High alert Not applicable FFP2/FFP3/PAPR Not applicable

-level/high AGE risk masks, visor, gown mask/PAPR, visor,
+level/higher masks, visor, gown

-gown, hat plus shoe

-covers if deemed

-appropriate in view

-of risk to
+AGE risk

-operator/nurse (see

-page 7)

-High alert level/low Not applicable FRSM, visor, apron FFP2/FFP3
+High alert Not applicable FRSM, visor, apron FFP2/FFP3

-AGE risk mask/PAPR, visor,
+level/lower (if risk of splatter mask/PAPR, visor,

-gown, hat plus shoe

-covers if deemed

-appropriate in view
+AGE risk contamination) gown in view of

+procedural risk and

-of risk to
+risk to operator /

-operator/nurse (see

-page 7)
+nurse (see page 7)

 Low alert level/ Not applicable FRSM, appropriate FFP2/FFP3/PAPR

-high or low eye protection mask, visor, gown,
+high or lower eye protection mask, visor, gown in

-AGE risk hat plus shoe covers
+AGE risk view of procedural

-if

-deemed appropriate

-in view of risk to
+risk and risk to

-operator/nurse (see
+operator / nurse (see

 page 7)